jm-shi/CodePath-Projects/README.md

 The following **required** functionality is complete:

 - [x] User can view a list of movies currently playing in theaters from The Movie Database.
-- [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [x] Poster images are loaded using the UIImageView category in the Alamofire library.
 - [x] User sees a loading state while waiting for the movies API.
 - [x] User can pull to refresh the movie list.